-We show in this section that every SM-DPN model is equivalent to a non selfmodifying DPN as defined in [25].
+We show in this section that every SM-DPN model is equivalent to a non selfmodifying DPN.
 Since the number of phases is finite, we can show that encoding every phase into the state set gives an equivalent DPN.
-Our translation follows the logic of the translation given in [20].
+Our translation follows the logic of the translation given in [19].